 As a project developer, we require land rights in order to successfully develop, finance and construct our projects.
 We do not own all of the land on which the projects in our portfolio are located, and our current projects generally are, and our future projects may be, located on land occupied under long-term easements, leases and rights of way.
-The ownership interests in the land subject to these easements, leases and rights of way may be subject to mortgages securing loans or other liens and other easement, lease rights and rights of way of third parties that were created prior to our projects' easements, leases or rights of way may be subject to the rights of these third parties.
-While we perform title searches, obtain title insurance, record our interests in the real property records of the projects' localities and enter into non-disturbance agreements to protect ourselves against these risks, such measures may be inadequate to protect against all risk that our rights to use the land on which our projects are or will be located and our projects' rights to use the land on which our projects are or will be located and our projects' rights to use the land on which our projects are or will be located and our projects' rights to such easements, leases and rights of way could be lost or curtailed.
-Any such loss or curtailed adverse effect on our business, financial condition and results of operations.
+The ownership interests in the land subject to these easements, leases and rights of way may be subject to mortgages securing loans or other liens and other easement, lease rights and rights of way of third parties that were created prior to our projects' easements, leases and rights of way.
+As a result, some of our projects' rights under such easements, leases or rights of way may be subject to the rights of these third parties.
+While we perform title searches, obtain title insurance, record our interests in the real property records of the projects' localities and enter into non-disturbance agreements to protect ourselves against these risks, such measures may be inadequate to protect against all risk that our rights to use the land on which our projects are or will be located and our projects' rights to such easements, leases and rights of way could be lost or curtailed.
+Any such loss or curtailment of our rights to use the land on which our projects are or will be located could have a material adverse effect on our business, financial condition and results of operations.